 About Black Hill Trail

 Black Hill Trail is one of the easiest Central California coastal hikes.
 This trail is best done on a sunny afternoon when the morning haze has burned off offering miles and miles of stunning coastal views.

 If you go on a foggy day, you might not be able to spot Morro Rock from the Black Hill viewpoint which is the main attraction of this trail.

-We chose to do the 3-miles long out-and-back Black Hill Trail that takes a couple of hours to complete and gains around 600 feet in elevation.
+We chose to do the 3-mile-long out-and-back Black Hill Trail which takes a couple of hours to complete and gains around 600 feet in elevation.
 Overall, this hike is very easy but it does climb steadily up for the entire time until you reach the Black Hill lookout point.

 After taking in the views you can head back the same way or venture into one of the other side trails for different scenery.

 Black Hill is a small volcanic hill made of solidified magma, also referred to as a volcanic plug.
 There are 9 volcanic plugs in San Luis Obispo County of which 3 are located in the Morro Bay area – Black Hill, Morro Rock, and the nearby Cerro Cabrillo.

 The trails surrounding Black Hill are part of Morro Bay State Park.
 There is a large campground at the bottom where the hiking trails start although it was closed during our visit.

 Morro Bay State Park and the adjacent Morro Bay Estuary were created to protect and restore the ecosystems and marine wildlife that live in this area.
 During your hike, you can expect to see a variety of interesting trees and birds, although the majority of the wildlife lives underwater in the marshlands and the ocean.